nullvaluez/nodemailer-resend/README.md

-# Email Router with Cloudflare Turnstile
+# Email Router with Cloudflare Turnstile, Nodemailer, and Resend API

 A secure, production-ready email routing system for handling form submissions with Cloudflare Turnstile protection.
 Built with Node.js, Express, and Resend.